 We’re trying to help people become more aware about how lenders assess your credit worthiness – what’s important and what isn’t.

 Here you will find a guide that provides simple steps to help people understand their credit score and take simple steps, to improve it.
 We also want to debunk the myths we uncovered in a survey of consumers about credit scores and how decisions are made by lenders over whether to accept applications for mortgages, loans and credit cards.
-The guide is designed to help consumers help themselves.
+The guide is designed to help people help themselves.

 Ultimately, we’re trying to help you get the best possible deal, when you apply for a loan, mortgage or credit card.

 During Credit Awareness Week, we also provide consumers with a toolkit called Pathfinder that takes them through simple steps for what to do next, when their application for a loan, mortgage or credit card has been refused.